You can get started with applying these tips in an affordable manner by using one of these top Mailchimp Alternatives.

 Ensure your emails are mobile optimized

 Most emails are opened on mobile.
-Therefore, if they don’t appear correctly on screen, it will cause people to abandon them quickly.
+So, if they don’t appear correctly on screen, it will cause people to abandon them quickly.

 Ensure your newsletter templates are optimized for mobile and double check how they look on a variety of mobile screens.
 Most email services provide a testing feature where you can see how the email will look on mobile.
 Make use of this option!